luijkr/blog/_posts/2023-10-09-ask-databricks-unity-catalog.md

 ## 🌊 MLFlow Integration

-Unity Catalog seamlessly integrates with MLFlow, allowing users to store and manage models as assets within the catalog.
+Unity Catalog seamlessly integrates with [MLFlow](https://www.databricks.com/product/managed-mlflow){:target="_blank"}, allowing users to store and manage models as assets within the catalog.
 This integration resolves a significant challenge previously faced with MLFlow by enhancing the model registry's functionality and integrating it comprehensively within the end-to-end data lineage.

 ## 💽 Understanding Volumes

-Volumes in Unity Catalog serve as a vital mechanism for managing access to unstructured data stored in external locations, such as paths in cloud storage like S3.
+[Volumes](https://docs.databricks.com/en/sql/language-manual/sql-ref-volumes.html){:target="_blank"} in Unity Catalog serve as a vital mechanism for managing access to unstructured data stored in external locations, such as paths in cloud storage like S3.
 These high-level entities can be further organized into tables and volumes, offering controlled access to specific data subsets, improving data management granularity.

 ## 🔮 Exciting Upcoming Features